Sealights/sealights-integration-examples/playwright-browser-agent-otel/README.md

 The very first thing we need before running our tests is having an open test session - and in order to open a test session we can use the [globalSetup](https://playwright.dev/docs/test-advanced#global-setup-and-teardown) from Playwright's advanced configuration. <br>
-Before addint the config file in `playwright.config.js` we need to specify where the file is located:
+Before adding the config file in `playwright.config.js` we need to specify where the file is located:
 ```ecmascript 6
 module.exports = defineConfig({
     globalSetup: require.resolve("./playwright/global-setup.js"),